xtin/TeleFred/README.md

 = To install: =

+- Open a Terminal, and run "brew install telegram" to install the necessary dependencies.
+- (If you don't have brew, ask google how to install it :) )
-Before you can use it, you have to run 'treset' once, to remove the quarantine-flag from telegram-cli and log into telegram!
+- Before you can use it, you have to run 'treset' once, to remove the quarantine-flag from telegram-cli and log into telegram!

-In the terminal:
+- In the terminal:
-- put your phone number (without the "+")
+-- put your phone number (without the "+")
-- confirm the authentication code that you'll receive in your app
+-- confirm the authentication code that you'll receive in your app

-Telegram session information is stored in /.telegram-cli and not in the workflow directory.
+Telegram session information is stored in ~/.telegram-cli and not in the workflow directory.
+If the workflow suddenly stops working, you might want to delete the folder and log-in again, the telegram-cli is a bit moody.

 *UPDATE*: I've switched to delivering a self-compiled version of telegram-cli from a more up-to-date repo, 'treset' should unlock it - but please let me know if it doesn't run.
-You might have to run "brew install telegram" nonetheless to install all the linked libraries it requires - I can't really test without a second Mac around.
 If you don't like binary blobs, feel free to build "telegram-cli" yourself from the kenorb-contrib repo and replace it in the workflow's directory.

 = Releases =